frc3268/frc3268.github.io/scheduling.md

 ---

 ## Off-Season Schedule
-During the off-season, a period from September to December and April to June, we meet once a week (usually Mondays) after school in room 600 (accessible through room 602, Mr. Donnelly's classroom).
+During the off-season, a period from September to December and April to June, we meet on **Mondays after school** and **Wednesdays during Viking Time**.
+Our after-school meetings end when the activity bus comes, or **4:25.** Our Viking Time meetings end when Viking time does.
-We spend this time usually polishing up our skills and finding others interested in the club.

 ## Build Season
 From January until the start of Spring break, we are in *Build Season*, which is a fancy way of saying that we meet more often.
 Below is our schedule for build season.